What is a British thermal unit?

 Why use British thermal units?

 Energy or heat content can be used to compare energy sources or fuels on an equal basis.
 Fuels can be converted from physical units of measure (such as weight or volume) to a common unit of measurement of the energy or heat content of each fuel.
-The U.S. Energy Information Administration (EIA) uses British thermal units as a unit of energy content.
+The U.S. Energy Information Administration (EIA) uses Btu as a unit of energy content.

 EIA collects data on the physical amounts (volume or weight) of energy sources produced, imported, exported, and consumed.
 EIA converts those amounts into Btu equivalents to compare the sources on an equal basis.

-For example, physical volumes of fossil fuels consumed in the United States in 2016 and Btu equivalents
+For example, the physical volumes of fossil fuels consumed in the United States in 2018 and Btu equivalents were

 Sample Btu conversion factors